The human trials

 What the human data actually shows

-Amycretin's entire human dataset is two small early-phase trials published in The Lancet in 2025: an oral phase 1 (Gasiorek) and a subcutaneous phase 1b/2a (Dahl), plus a rodent pharmacology paper.
+Amycretin's peer-reviewed human record is four Lancet papers.
+Two are the small early-phase trials published in 2025: an oral phase 1 (Gasiorek) and a subcutaneous phase 1b/2a (Dahl), backed by a rodent pharmacology paper.
+The other two appeared on 30 July 2026 and are the oral and subcutaneous halves of a phase 2 type 2 diabetes dose-finding trial, first presented at ADA in June 2026.
+No phase 3 has reported.
 This unit walks through exactly what each showed and, just as importantly, what it did not.

-The durable skill here is reading an early-phase result honestly: separating a striking small-arm signal from an established efficacy result, and citing the peer-reviewed paper rather than a press-release topline.
+The durable skill here is reading an early result honestly: separating a striking small-arm signal from an established efficacy result, and citing the peer-reviewed paper rather than a press-release topline.

 Key terms